St Enoch subway station

-St Enoch subway station is a station on the Glasgow Subway in Scotland.
+St Enoch subway station (Ceàrn Èanaig) is a station on the Glasgow Subway in Scotland.
 It is located north of the River Clyde in Glasgow city centre.
 Although it does not have direct interchange with the main line railway, it is located approximately halfway between Glasgow Central railway station and Argyle Street railway station, within a few minutes' walk to both.
 The subway station is accessible via St Enoch Square.

 Usage of the entire subway in 2007/08 was 14.45 million passengers, increased from 13.14 million in 2005/06.

 Original building

 The former station building, now converted into a café, with the St Enoch Centre in the background.

 Above ground, the original station building housed both a booking office and the headquarters of the original Glasgow District Subway Railway Company.
 This was (and is) the subway's most distinctive building – an ornate, Flemish Renaissance, late-Victorian red sandstone structure; designed by James Miller in 1896.